pinlab/Schnitt/README.md

 # schnitt
-Audio cutter based on VAD, with a swing GUI
+VAD-based audio cutter with a swing GUI.

-Project members:
-  - andzsinszan
-  - daikon
-  - kinoko
+This is started as a programming seminar project.